DWolf-19/awesome-privacy/README.md

 <img src="assets/check.svg"></img> **Instead use**:
 - [Firefox](https://www.mozilla.org/en-US/firefox/) - Independent (built with [Gecko engine](https://en.wikipedia.org/wiki/Gecko_(software))) and robust browser with protection from invasive trackers, fingerprinters, cryptominers, etc. Fully free and open source.
     - [LibreWolf](https://librewolf.net/) - Custom version of Firefox, with the primary goals of privacy, security and user freedom.
 Telemetry completely removed. [uBlock Origin](https://ublockorigin.com/) is already included for your convenience.
+    - [Mull](https://github.com/Divested-Mobile/mull-fenix) - Firefox for Android without prebuilts along with removal of the proprietary blobs.
     - [Tor Browser](https://www.torproject.org/) - Tor is a free overlay network for enabling anonymous communication.
 Built on free and open-source software and more than seven thousand volunteer-operated relays worldwide, users can have their Internet traffic routed via a random path through the network.
 - [Brave](https://brave.com/) - It blocks privacy-invasive ads & trackers and third-party data storage by default.
 Has protection from browser fingerprinting.
 - <img src="assets/advanced.svg"></img> [Ungoogled Chromium](https://ungoogled-software.github.io/) - Google Chromium, sans integration with Google.
 Use if you need pure Chromium experience.
 Needs additional tweaking for normal work.